Girish Jhunjhnuwala

 Girish Jhunjhnuwala (born 1963) is an Indian hotelier based in Hong Kong.
-He is the founder of Ovolo Group, an independent hotel group headquartered in Hong Kong, and the Chairman of Hind Group of Companies.
+He is the founder of Ovolo Group, an independent hotel group headquartered in Hong Kong, and the CEO and Executive Chairman of Hind Group of Companies.

-Biography
+Early life and education

+Jhunjhnuwala was born in Hong Kong in 1963 to Indian parents who had moved from Haryana.
+His father was a watch manufacturer who settled in Hong Kong in the early 1950s.
+He grew up on Arbuthnot Road in Hong Kong's Central district.

-Girish Jhunjhnuwala was born in Hong Kong in 1963.
-In 1984 he graduated from the Marshall School of Business at the University of Southern California with a Bachelor of Science in Business Administration.
+He attended Island School in Hong Kong before moving to the United States for higher education.
+In 1984, he graduated from the Marshall School of Business at the University of Southern California (USC) with a Bachelor of Science in Business Administration.